-Born February 10, 1962, in Philadelphia and raised largely in Wilmington, she graduated from the University of Delaware and later earned a master’s in urban affairs and public policy.
-She served in multiple roles in state government — including Delaware Secretary of Labor — before moving to Congress.
+Born February 10, 1962, in Philadelphia and raised largely in Wilmington, she earned degrees from Fairleigh Dickinson University and the University of Delaware, with a focus on urban affairs and public policy.
+She served in multiple state roles, including Delaware Secretary of Labor, before leading the Metropolitan Wilmington Urban League and later entering federal office.

 Achievements